SUPERCILEX/forkfs/README.md

 $ forkfs --help
 A sandboxing file system emulator

-Under the hood, `ForkFS` creates an `OverlayFS` per session. `ForkFS` must therefore be run as sudo to create these new mount points.
+Under the hood, ForkFS is implemented as a light-weight wrapper around OverlayFS.

-Note: we make no security claims.
+Warning: we make no security claims.
 Do NOT use this tool with potentially malicious software.

 PS: you might also be interested in Firejail: <https://firejail.wordpress.com/>.